-Alt text is a piece of text or a word inserted as an attribute in an HTML.
-The role of an alt text is to describe the appearance of an image in order to help crawlers and screen-reading tools describe the images to search engine crawlers or visually impaired readers.
+Alt text is a piece of text or a word inserted as an attribute in HTML.
+The role of alt text is to describe an image in order to help crawlers and screen-reading tools describe the image to search engine crawlers or visually impaired readers.

 What is Alt Text?

-Alt text (alternative text), also known as "alt tag", "alt attribute" or "alt description," is a piece of text or a word inserted as an attribute in an HTML (Hypertext Markup Language) document to describe the appearance or functionality or an image.
+Alt text (alternative text), also known as "alt tag", "alt attribute" or "alt description," is a piece of text or a word inserted as an attribute into an HTML (Hypertext Markup Language) document to describe the appearance or functionality of an image.
 This helps screen-reading tools describe images to visually impaired readers and allows search engines to crawl your website better.

-Within most website editors or content management systems (CMSs), the Alt-text can be added by simply clicking on the image that was inserted in the blog post or site.
-There is a field to add the image's alt-text, and it is automatically written into the webpage's HTML source code as well, so you can edit the alt-text at any time.
+Within most website editors or content management systems (CMSs), the alt-text can be added by simply clicking on the image that was inserted in the blog post or site.
+There is a field to add the image alt-text, and it is automatically written into the webpage's HTML source code as well, so you can edit the alt-text at any time.

 Adding alt text to your website's images helps:

 - Make the website accessible for visually impaired visitors.
 The alternative text will be read by the screen readers easily, and your content can be consumed and understood by everyone.